SeanPayomo/What-s-Missing/README.md

+1. Download the zip file on Devpost
-1. Open Launcher by running bat file
+2. Open Launcher by running bat file
-2. Follow instructions in the console.
+3. Follow instructions in the console.
-3. Individual folders containing the chapter games are available as well, if needed.
+4. Individual folders containing the chapter games are available as well, if needed.